lifebit-ai/dry-bench-skills-for-researchers/classes/class_5/Cloud-Data-Access.md

 Also the listing of what [amazon data sets are available in the cloud](https://registry.opendata.aws/)

+Additionally, you can see what data are hosted at [Amazon](https://aws.amazon.com/opendata/?wwps-cards.sort-by=item.additionalFields.sortDate&wwps-cards.sort-order=desc)

 Lifebit, upon whose platform we have been taking this class also has a blog and a number of resources, [I encourage you to check out](https://lifebit.ai/) Including a webinar with Patrick Moss and a discussion about the Genomics England's plan for the citizens in the UK.
 Patrick Moss makes a statement that the UK and Genomics England have come to the conclusion that Genomic Health is a Human Right.
 [Check out the webinar].(https://lifebit.ai/webinar)